KTStephano/peaches-bot.docs/docs.markdown

 ### type Array[Any]

-A Array is a dynamic array of objects with type Any.
+A Array is a dynamic, 0-indexed array of objects with type Any.
 It will try to use existing space when appending items, but once space is used up it will perform a resize+copy and return a pointer to the new Array.
+For this reason you should always capture the return value of functions that modify Arrays such as `append`.

 **Fields**